-These instructions are for use with an Open Office (not Libre Office) installation on a local machine.
+These instructions are for use with an Libre Office installation on a local machine.

 - Download the .csv file from the Administration page, eg ‘members-at-2018-11-02.csv’

-- Open the file in Open Office Spreadsheet
+- Open the file in Libre Office Spreadsheet

-- Save this as a Open Office spreadsheet file (.ods) (not Excel)
+- Save this as a Libre Office spreadsheet file (.ods) (not Excel)

-Save it as an Open Office database with a file name such as ‘IG-Nov18’
+Save it as an Libre Office database with a file name such as ‘IG-Nov18’

-- Open Open Office Document / New / Labels
+- Open Libre Office Document / New / Labels

 - In the Labels pop-up box specify the Database (top right).
 You will be using Sheet1 or a composite name provided.

 8. In the Brand box select Avery A4, and in the drop-down selection select J8160.